-I started a blog that combined my interest in all of them...
+I started a blog that combined all of these elements...

 I am happy to say that the people who have read the book really enjoy it.
 Below are some early reviews and comments.